MewCP LogoAStheTech

 {

-Returns full details about a specific product in an e-commerce store.
+Get detailed information about a specific product in an e-commerce store

 Inputs: